 Now that we have a healthy refresh on how threads work, we can finally tackle the Node.js event loop logic.
 By reading this, you will understand the reason behind the previous explanation, and every piece will go at the right spot by itself.

 Whenever we run a Node program, a thread is automatically created.
 This thread is the only place where our entire codebase is going to be executed.
 Inside of it, something called the event loop is generated.
 The role of this loop is to schedule which operations our only thread should be performing at any given point in time.

-Please note: the event loop doesn’t get generated instantly as soon as we run our program.
+Please note that the event loop doesn’t get generated instantly as soon as we run our program.
 In fact, it only runs once the whole program has been executed.

 Let’s now try to simulate how the event loop works and what it does to make our program work.
 To do this, I’m going to pretend that I’m feeding Node with a file called